Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

 4. Summary static route

 ## 15.1.2 Next-Hop Options
 The next hop can be identified either by an *IP address*, *exit interface*, or both.
-How the destination is identified
+How the destination is identified creates one of **3** types of static route
+1. **Next-hop route** - Only next-hop IP address specified
+2. **Directly connected static route** - Only router exit interface specified
+3. **Fully specified static route** - Both next-hop IP and exit interface specified